 For lunch near the Louvre there are several breakfast places that offer a delicious breakfast of freshly squeezed orange juice, bread and delicious pastries.
 Also, inside the Louvre there is a shopping mall in case you need a snack.

-3. Make a restroom stop before entering the Louvre
+3. Make a bathroom stop before entering the Louvre

-It is true that the Louvre museum also has bathrooms for the public; however, the fact that it is so large makes it very likely to get lost, especially when there are many visitors inside.
+It is true that the Louvre also has restrooms for the public; however, the fact that it is so large makes it very likely to get lost, especially when there are many visitors inside.

 4. Baby strollers are welcome at the Louvre

-Babies and the Louvre are not two incompatible things.
-Although it may sound exhausting to walk up and down with a stroller, you need to know that the building is perfectly equipped and baby stroller friendly.
+Babies and the Louvre are not incompatible.
+Although it may sound exhausting to walk up and down with a stroller, you should know that the building is perfectly equipped and baby stroller friendly.
 While it is true that the building dates back to the 12th century, constant improvements have made the Louvre one of the best equipped museums in Paris in terms of reduced mobility.

 Not only that, strollers are welcome throughout the museum, and you will rarely feel uncomfortable.
 There are elevators in the Louvre reserved precisely for families with babies.